A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Four-Stage Data Augmentation

-Table~\ref{ACS} lists all eight DOA transformations (including the original one) for ACS spatial augmentation.
+Table~\ref{ACS} lists all eight DOA transformations (including identity) for ACS spatial augmentation.
 Take one transformation, $\phi=\phi+\pi, \theta=\theta$, as shown in Fig.~\ref{fig:transf} for example. $\rm {M_1, M_2, M_3}$, and $\rm {M_4}$ are four microphones arranged on a spherical baffle to extract the MIC data.
 The azimuth and elevation angles of the four microphones are shown in Fig.~\ref{fig:mic}.
-Considering an original sound source $\rm S$ from DOA given by azimuth angle $\phi$ and elevation angle $\theta$, then the MIC format data can be denoted as ($\rm {C_1, C_2, C_3, C_4}$), which means that the $m$th channel data $C_m$ is extracted by the $m$th microphone $M_m$.
+Considering there is an original sound source $\rm S$ from DOA given by azimuth angle $\phi$ and elevation angle $\theta$, then the MIC format data can be denoted as ($\rm {C_1, C_2, C_3, C_4}$), which means that the $m$-th channel data $\rm{C}_m$ is extracted by the $m$-th microphone $\rm{M}_m$.
 By applying a DOA transformation, the newly generated sound source $\rm {S^{new}}$ has an azimuth angle $\phi+\pi$ and an elevation angle $\theta$.
 It can be seen in Fig.~\ref{fig:transf} that the relative location relationship, between the newly generated sound source $\rm {S^{new}}$ and spherical microphone array, stays unchanged.
-Due to the symmetry of the four-microphone arrangement, it is equivalent to obtain multi-channel data ($\rm {C_4, C_3, C_2, C_1}$) for sound source $\rm {S^{new}}$, corresponding to swapping the 1st and 4th channels plus the 2nd and 3rd channels.
+Due to the symmetry of the four-microphone arrangement, it is equivalent to obtain multi-channel data ($\rm {C_4, C_3, C_2, C_1}$) for sound source $\rm {S^{new}}$, corresponding to swapping the first and fourth channels plus the second and third channels.
 From a theoretical perspective, after applying the DOA transformation ($\phi=\phi+\pi, \theta=\theta$), the spatial response of each channel for both the MIC and FOA data can be calculated according to Eqs. (\ref{cos}) and (\ref{h_foa1}-\ref{h_foa2}) to generate the augmented data accordingly.
 Note that ACS for the FOA data is also discussed in \cite{MazzonYasuda2019}.

 The ACS augmentation approach is simple to implement.
 It can be applied to any sound event sample, whether non-overlapping or overlapping, whether static or moving, by directly performing transformations on audio channels.
 The original DOA labels are limited in the domain that azimuth $\phi \in [-180^{\rm o}, 180^{\rm o}]$ and elevation $\theta \in [-90^{\rm o}, 90^{\rm o}]$.
 After applying DOA transformations, it is easy to control the augmented DOA labels in the same domain.